tunjis/Moving-Average-Crossover-Signals_Python/README.md

 -------------

-*Disclaimer: This tool is for educational and demonstration purposes only.
+*⚠️ Disclaimer: This tool is for educational and demonstration purposes only.
 The generated signals are based on a simple historical analysis and **do not constitute financial or investment advice**.
 Trading stocks involves significant risk.*

 ### Created by [tunjis](https://github.com/tunjis)